 Every handgun carried by an individual, whether on their person or in a carrier, must be secured in a holster that completely covers the trigger and the entire trigger guard area and that secures any external hammer in an uncocked position.
 The handgun must be secured in the holster with a strap or by other mean of retention.
 The holster must have sufficient tension or grip on the handgun to retain it in the holster even when subjected to unexpected jostling.
 Handguns with an external safety must be carried without a chambered round of ammunition.
 Revolvers must be carried with the hammer resting on an empty chamber.
 Handguns shall not be stored:

-- 1. in any PCC classroom, lab, office, or facility; - 2. in an on-campus residential unit, except in the on-campus residential unit of the individual who is at least 21 years of age, or who is 18 years of age and in possession of a valid provisional license issued in an individual's privately-owned or leased motor vehicle when the vehicle is locked (if unattended) and the handgun is secured in a location within the vehicle that is not visible from outside the vehicle; or,

-- pursuant to K.S.A.
+- 1. in any PCC classroom, lab, office, or facility; - 2. in an on-campus residential unit, except in the on-campus residential unit of the individual who is at least 21 years of age, or who is 18 years of age and in possession of a valid provisional license issued pursuant to K.S.A.
 75-7co3 who legally owns the handgun, and when the handgun is secured in a holster in an approved storage device' - 3. in any non-privately owned or leased motor vehicle; or, - 4. in any other location and under any circumstances except as specifically permitted by this policy and by state and federal law.